Fluctuation behaviour for interacting particle systems with common noise: Introduction

 We notice, that naively under a uniform bound on \((\eta^N, N \in \N)\) each term in~\eqref{eq: etaN_spde} should converge to the corresponding term in~\eqref{eq: limiting_spde} and

-Here, a major difference from the previous work~\cite{Xianliang2023} is that the right-hand side is no longer Gaussian.
-Instead, similar to the case studied in~\cite{Lacker2019}, it is Gaussian only when conditioned on the filtration \(\mathcal{F}^W\) generated by the common noise \(W\).
+Here, a major difference from the previous work~\cite{Xianliang2023} is that the right-hand side is no longer Gaussian prevents a direct adaptation of the identification step in~[13], and necessitates new techniques tailored to this setting.
+Instead, similar to the case studied in~\cite{Lacker2019}, the process is in a way only Gaussian when conditioned on the filtration \(\mathcal{F}^W\) generated by the common noise \(W\) (see Remark~\ref{remark: gaus}).
 Hence, identifying the limit is a crucial and challenging task, which we address by employing a conditional covariation formula, as demonstrated in Lemma~\ref{lemma: quadratic_common_noise}.
 In the final step, it remains to demonstrate that the SPDE~\eqref{eq: limiting_spde} is pathwise unique in the sense of SDEs.
-An application of Yamada–Watanabe's theorem completes the argument.
+An application of Yamada--Watanabe's theorem completes the argument.